NEVSTOP-LAB/CSM-Continuous-Meausrement-and-Logging/README.md

 ## Continuous Meausrement and Logging Application

 `Logging Module` and `Acquisition Module` don't know each other at all.
 User interface module is needed for Continuous Meausrement and Logging application.
-To make it sample(and easy to compare with workers), UI Module is also act as the controller of the applciation.
+To make it sample(and easy to compare with workers), UI Module is also acting as the controller of the applciation.

-When you need to use real hardare for data aquistion.
-What you need to do is create another JKISM module for your hardware wtih the same API/Satatus and eplace the `Acquisition Module` in UI module.
+When you need to use real hardare for data aquistion, create another JKISM module for your hardware wtih the same API/Satatus and replace the `Acquisition Module` in UI module.

 ### UI Module